Encourage FUNIX

 Configuration

-We start with the Masks/Zones tab.
-For each camera selectable from the blue button in the upper right corner, we define detection zones; other areas of the image will be ignored for detection.
+Before going to Activities, we'll start by defining the masks and detection zones via Masks/Zones.
+For each camera selectable from the blue button in the upper right corner, we declare detection zones; other areas of the image will be ignored for detection.

 Note that you can select the type of object that can be detected and estimate the speed of the movement.